rocktronica/OneFileCMS/readme.markdown

-# Current stable version: 3.4.01
+# Current stable version: 3.4.03

-### September 9, 2012
+### September 12, 2012

+Nothing, it seems, is ever "done".
+Shortly after commiting the changes to 3.4, I noticed a couple very minor issues.
+Issues that probably would go unnoticed by most.
+But, I had to fix them.
+Then, I started thinking, "hmmm, this could be little better... maybe that too..."

+Anyway, maybe now it's sorta at a resting spot  (hahaha...).
+In anycase, here's the recent summary:

-- A couple minor fixes, and some code improvements & cleanup.
+- A few minor fixes, and some code cleanup & improvements.

+(what'd you expect, a epic treatise?...)

 ### Auguest 29, 2012